jjevans/nva/README.md

  3. filename for log
  </br></br></br>

-**Identify which variants need assessment**
+**Identify which variants need assessment**</br>
-    #Query LIMS for all variants sequenced
+    #Query LIMS for all variants sequenced</br>
     #Filter all variants classified as benign/pathogenic.
-The remaining variants don't have conclusive evidence and need assessment
+The remaining variants don't have conclusive evidence and need assessment</br>
-    #Keep only those variants that haven't been recently assessed
+    #Keep only those variants that haven't been recently assessed</br>
-    #The remaining variants need revisiting to consider any new finding supporting conclusive pathogenicity
+    #The remaining variants need revisiting to consider any new finding supporting conclusive pathogenicity</br>

 **Run Alamut Batch on remote server** </br>
     #SFTP input vcf to remote host</br>